Westminster tube station: Circle & District line platforms

-Jubilee line platforms
+Jubilee line station

 When the first section of the Jubilee line was planned in the 1970s, the second phase of the project was intended to continue the line eastwards from the terminus at Charing Cross to the City of London, Woolwich and Thamesmead.
 Westminster station would not have been on this planned route, but the need to provide transport infrastructure for the redevelopment of the London Docklands in east and south-east London led to a redirection of the route to run via Westminster to connect Waterloo and London Bridge stations with the new developments.
 For the Jubilee Line Extension, the buildings around the station were demolished and the sub-surface station was completely reconstructed together with the erection of a parliamentary office building, Portcullis House, which sits above the station.
 Both projects were designed by Michael Hopkins & Partners.

 The construction of the deep-level station involved the excavation of a 39 m deep void around and beneath the sub-surface station to house the escalators to the Jubilee line platforms.
 The void, known as the station box, was the deepest ever excavation in central London and was carried out between thick reinforced concrete diaphragm walls stiffened and braced horizontally for stability.
 Under Bridge Street, on the south side of the station box, the two Jubilee line platform tunnels are arranged with the westbound platform below the eastbound.
 The depth of the station box excavation and the proximity of the tunnels represented a significant risk to the stability of the foundation of the Houses of Parliament's clock tower (commonly known as Big Ben), which stands only 34 m from the edge of the station box.
 To protect the foundation and manage settlement in the sub-soil, a series of 50 m long steel tubes were installed horizontally around and beneath the clock tower's 3 m thick foundation.
 The tubes were provided with a control system through which grout was injected into the ground to compensate for settlement detected from detailed measurements of the clock tower's position.
 As excavation of the station box and the tunnels took place, grout was injected on 22 occasions between January 1996 and September 1997.
 The process limited the movement of the clock tower to an acceptable maximum of 35 mm.
 Without the grout injection, the movement would have been at least 120 mm causing cracking to the structure of the tower and the Houses of Parliament.
 The Jubilee line platforms were opened on 22 December 1999, although trains had been running through the station without stopping since 20 November 1999.